Luoxiaoyu828/SS-3D-Clump/README.md

 We appreciate any feedback or suggestions to improve the model.

 ## Acknowledgments
-We would like to acknowledge the funding/support provided by [acknowledge funding/support sources here].
+We would like to acknowledge the funding/support provided by **.